Daniel-KM/Omeka-S-module-Log/README.md

 Config
 ------

-The config is a pure Zend log config: see the [Zend Framework Log] documentation for the format.
+The config is a pure Laminas log config: see the [Laminas Framework Log] documentation for the format.
 Only common settings are explained here.

 To enable or disable an option or a writer, it is recommended to copy the wanted